ZhaoC/home-cloud/README.md

 ### Live Demo
 https://home-cloud.herokuapp.com
 > Note: File uploading will be rejected for external ip request to avoid data flooding.
 Please try this feature locally.
-You can edit the `whitelist` for trusted IP address to upload content. `*` in whitelist will enable all ip request for uploading.
+You can edit the `whitelist` for trusted IP address to upload content. `*` in `canUpload` will enable all ip request for uploading.

 ### Get it Started
 Choose one laptop as `Home Cloud` running environment then download and install Node.js through https://nodejs.org/en/.
 After that, download `Home Cloud` source code.